MAIN NUMBER & HELP DESK 727-547-4575 ext. 250

 Electronic items shall be collected for a fee of fifteen dollars ($15) for the first item and five dollars ($5) for each additional item on that pick up.

 CALL IN ADVANCE FOR PICKUP

 Property owners or tenants may make arrangements in advance for the pickup of any fee collected item including Yard Waste in excess of one hopper load by contacting the City of Treasure Island Public Works Department at 727-547-4575 ext.
 250

 Multifamily family property owners or tenants can make arrangements for special pickup items through their owner or condominium association by having them notify the City of Treasure Island Public Works Department at 727-547-4575 ext.
 250

 WHAT THE CITY WON'T PICK UP

-Bulk metals, construction debris, hazardous materials, vehicle tires and cardboard larger than 15x25 (large pieces can be dropped off at city recycling centers).
+Bulk metals, construction debris, hazardous materials, vehicle tires.
 Call Pinellas County Utilities Solid Waste Operations at (727) 464-7500.